mdrobinson4/barcode-scanner/README.md

-# musi
 # barcode-scanner
 Raspberry pi based barcode scanner application.
-The pi scans the barcode, then the data is sent to the user's account (passed as args in program) and their email.
-The user can then log into their account (or email) and see the barcode data.
+The barcode is supplied to the raspbery pi via a webcam.
+After which, the information contained in the barcode is used to make a GET request to the Dell Warrenty API.
+If this is successful, information regarding the warrenty status is returned to the user.